 'I have this helping syndrome.
 I really care about people” Jurgen Klopp

-Four weeks ago, Liverpool’ FC crowned a hugely impressive season by being crowned Champions League winners, beating another English rival Tottenham Hopster in the Madrid final.
+Nearly two years ago, Liverpool’ FC crowned a hugely impressive season by being crowned Champions League winners, beating another English rival Tottenham Hopster in the Madrid final.
 It capped a remarkable journey for the team under German coach Jurgen Klopp, a coach who is now considered by many as the greatest in the game having previously achieved tremendous success with Borussia Dortmund.
 Klopp is tremendously passionate, with an immersive coaching style and charismatic personality that has engaged and inspired the team to perform at consistently high levels all season.
 Recently, former Manchester United manager Jose Mourinho lauded Klopp for his “heart, soul and fantastic empathy”.
 Would any of these be the first words we think about when we think of modern business leaders?
 How does Klopp leverage this powerful soft skills to build a team of high performers and what role can empathy play in the modern world of work?

 Empathy is the ability to understand another person’s perspective and feel what they feel and is fundamental to leadership.
 When Jurgen Klopp joined Liverpool, he told BT Sport of his religious beliefs, which boil down to the aim to "leave a room and try to make sure that people don't feel worse from the moment you came in".
 Klopp is fascinated by relationships, he peels back the layers to understand his team as people, not footballers.
 He stated recently, ``What a footballer can do in and out of possession is easy to establish, but the deeper layers - who they are, what they believe in, how they’ve reached this point, what drives them, what awaits them when they depart training - are the real details’.